Charles-Edouard Platel, French composer of electroacoustic music.

 Born in Calais in 1946, he began a scientific course at the University of Lille in 1963.
 That year, he was enthusiastic about a concert led by Pierre Schaeffer, bringing together the Musical Research Group and the Lasry-Baschet 's Sound Sculptures.
 The mind and ears thus opened up for research, experimentation and new ideas, he turned towards studies of general physics, then electronics.
 Later, a large part of his engineering experience will focus on the digital processing of acoustic signals.

 A cooperating volunteer in Côte d' Ivoire in 1970-1971, he took advantage of this mission to record traditional African music in villages in the north of the country, especially balafon players.
-Back in France, from 1972 to 1990 he was IT project manager for several industrial companies in the fields of acoustic signals, automation and telecommunications.
-He then advised project and corporate organizations to manage their software engineering.
+Passion was born and will continue to develop over the years.

-In parallel, from 1983 to 1992, after an training period at the Bourges Experimental Music Group, he built a personal electroacoustic studio and produced his first compositions.
+After an training period at the Bourges Experimental Music Group, he built a personal electroacoustic studio and produced his first compositions.
 He uses analog and FM synthesizers, phonographic capture and practices the montage on a magnetic tape recorders bench.
 Then he acquires a configuration of audio and video production on computer.